-These law changes did not impact state funding levels for schools or school districts but will have implications for spending at the local level as districts implement the new dyslexia instruction and related requirements.
+These law changes did not impact state funding levels for schools or school districts but they will have implications for spending at the local level as districts implement the new dyslexia instruction and related requirements.

-134th General Assembly
+134th General Assembly (CY 2021-2022)

 Legislative policy in 2021 continued to be impacted by the state's response to the COVID-19 pandemic, but also included passage of the FY 2022-2023 biennial state operating budget, H.B.
-110.
+110. This budget is in place from July 1, 2021 through June 30, 2023.